pabloschneegluth/Cards-Game/src/main/resources/blog/animal/2022-11-29_villager_takes_leather_from_the_cow.md

 package: animal
 ---

-# Villager Tales Leather From The Cow
+# Villager TaKes Leather From The Cow

 To get leather the villager has to take it from the cow.
 He needs the right tool to do the job.